dr-jts/games/cards.md

 ### Deal
 * Cut for deal (high card), or choose a dealer
 * 3 cards to each player
 * Stock is placed face down
 * One card placed face up for discard pile beside it

 ### Play
-* A player can either draw a card from stock, or from discard pile
+* On their turn a player draws a card from either stock or discard pile
-* Then they must discard a card (but not one drawn from the discard pile)
+* Then they must discard a card (but NOT the one drawn from the discard pile)
 * Before discarding, a player can:
-  * **Declare 31** if their hand is worth 31 or more
+  * **Declare 31** if their hand is worth 31 (e.g. Ace and two 10 cards in same suit)
   * **Knock** if they think their hand is worth more than the hand of some other player
+* If a player knocks, each other player gets one more chance to improve their hand.
+A player can declare 31 if this occurs, in which case they win the hand.

 ### Scoring
 * Aces are high; face cards are worth 10
 * A hand value is the highest total of cards in one suit

-## Scoring
+### Winning
+* A player who declares 31 wins the hand.
+* A player who knocks wins if some other player
-* when you lose a life, you put one chip into the kitty in the centre of the table.
+* When you lose a hand, you put one chip into the kitty in the centre of the table.
 * If you knock and lose you pay two pennies (if you have that many).

 * If someone declares 31, other players put a chip in the kitty.
 * If someone declares 31 after another player has knocked, the knocker pays one chip, like everyone else.
 * In event of a draw, replay the hand

 * If you have no chips left,  you are on welfare.
-If you lose while on the county, you are out of the game.
-If you lose two lives when you only have one chip you are also out of the game.
+If you lose while on welfare, you are out of the game.
+If you lose two chips with only one chip left you are also out of the game.
 * The game continues until only one player is left.

 ## 99